bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

                               debug:NO // Optional.
 Enables logging in Xcode when set to YES. error:&error];
 ```
-> If you provide a test API token, the SDK will enter test mode.
+If you provide a test API token, the SDK will enter test mode.
 If you provide a production API token, the SDK will enter production mode.

-> The debug setting should be set to NO in live applications.
+The debug setting should be set to NO in live applications.

 <a name="ioscreditcardregistration"></a>
 ## Credit Card Registration

 *Make sure you've successfully [set up `Native Payment`](#iossetup) before implementing this functionality.*

-### How to accept credit card registrations

 Credit card registration is done through a secure web-based registration form, also known as a Hosted Payment Page, that you can easily include in your app through the class `BNCCHostedRegistrationFormVC` as the code example shows.

+### Add Hosted Page
-> ### How to add the Hosted Payment Page to a navigation controller:
+This will add the Hosted Payment Page to a navigation controller:

 ```objective_c
 __weak UIViewController *weakSelf = self;